Gigabyte GeForce RTX 5050 WindForce OC

 • GDDR version is GDDR6 on Gigabyte GeForce RTX 5050 WindForce OC and GDDR7 on Gigabyte GeForce RTX 5060 WindForce.

-• Support for 3D is available on Gigabyte GeForce RTX 5050 WindForce OC but not on Gigabyte GeForce RTX 5060 WindForce.
+• 3D support is present on Gigabyte GeForce RTX 5050 WindForce OC but not available on Gigabyte GeForce RTX 5060 WindForce.

-• HDMI ports are 2 on Gigabyte GeForce RTX 5050 WindForce OC and 1 on Gigabyte GeForce RTX 5060 WindForce.
+• HDMI port count is 2 on Gigabyte GeForce RTX 5050 WindForce OC and 1 on Gigabyte GeForce RTX 5060 WindForce.

-• DisplayPort outputs are 2 on Gigabyte GeForce RTX 5050 WindForce OC and 3 on Gigabyte GeForce RTX 5060 WindForce.
+• DisplayPort outputs number 2 on Gigabyte GeForce RTX 5050 WindForce OC and 3 on Gigabyte GeForce RTX 5060 WindForce.

 • Thermal Design Power (TDP) is 130W on Gigabyte GeForce RTX 5050 WindForce OC and 145W on Gigabyte GeForce RTX 5060 WindForce.